-We get so many questions in the shop and on our courses about different icings and what are there best uses.
+We get so many questions in the shop and on our courses about different icings and what are their best uses.

 Hopefully this will now be your definitive guide to icings from sugar paste to Mexican paste, from royal icing to pastillage; what they are and when to choose them.
-Our icing recipe card provides recipes for buttercream, frosting, poured fondant, royal icing, pastillage and more.
+Our icing recipe card provides recipes for buttercream, frosting, poured fondant, royal icing, pastillage, Swiss meringue buttercream and more.

 Made with butter and icing sugar this may be flavoured for example with lemon zest or chocolate.
 The beau flavourings also work superbly (our current favourite is the butterscotch).
-Buttercream is perfect for delicious cake fillings.
+Buttercream is perfect for delicious cake fillings and for a crumb coat.
 We often use fondant icing powder instead of icing sugar as this produces a smoother, less gritty buttercream.
+You can buy ready made buttercreams.
 Find out why we don’t use buttercream to pipe our cupcakes…

 This is a pure white icing that dries to a smooth, hard, matte finish and it is the most traditional of all icings.
 Classically it is made with egg whites and icing sugar however we would always recommend using Meri-White because by using this pasteurised egg white you eliminate any potential health risks associated with using fresh egg white and you also achieve more consistent results.
 If you prefer you can buy a powder mix or ready-made royal icing in tubs.

 Royal icing is used to create the traditional snow scene Christmas cakes, it may be used to ice cakes and it is perfect for adding piped detail such as dots or swirls and for piping messages.
 This is also the perfect medium for sticking gingerbread houses together and adding the snow and icicles.
 Royal icing can also be used to create piped flowers.